wmarco1/c_aux_lib/README.md

 # c_aux_lib
-Auxillary C code for assignments for data structures and algorithms.
-Not meant for public consumption.
+Abandon hope all ye who enter here.
+Not meant for public consumption - it's buggy, poorly written, and cries when compiled.
+Used to practice git, C, data structures, and algorithms.